premsg1610/Nature-s-Basket-Clone/README.md

 ### Pages & Features 👇

-- `Home Page`: Nav Bar with drop downs, sliding banners for products.
+- `Home Page`: Nav Bar with drop downs, carousel, products and offers slider.
-- `Sign-In`: User authentication to check whether user email and password match with details existing in the database.
+- `Login/Signup`: User authentication to check whether user email and password match with details existing in the database.
-- `Dynamic navbar with dropdown of categories`
+- `Dynamic navbar with dropdown of categories, reference button for wishlist and cart visible on all pages.`
+- `Book Store Visit`: User can choose to visit store and book date and time slot.
+- `Product page`: User can go to different product page and can also apply sorting or filter, products can be added to cart and wishlist also.
+- `Wishlist`: User can see here all the item added to wishlist and can add product to cart.
-- `Cart`: User can see or remove products added in the cart.
+- `Cart`: User can see all the items here and can also remove products from the cart.
+- `Address Details`: Users have to fill their delivery address details.
+- `Select Slot`: User can choose the delivey time slot.
-- `Checkout Page`: Users can fill in details and proceed to payment.
+- `Order Review Page`: User can review thier order and proceed further.
 - `Payment Page`: Users can add their payment details.
-- `Order Successful`: Once order is placed we continue shopping further or move out of page.
+- `Order Successful`: Once order is placed, confirmation will be shown and user can continue shopping further.
 - `Additional Features`: Kept the branding, fonts, favicon, colors  and titles consistent throughtout the whole site to give a feel like the original site.

 ## Tech Stack